yathit/yathit-inboxcrm-help/_posts/2000-02-03-using-sugar-template-in-gmail.md

 {{ "filled-template.png" | screenshot }}

 Congratulations!
 You have now successfully sent your first campaign with Yathit.
-Here's an example of what your recipients received in their inbox:

-[Screenshot]